andfinsand/Compound_APR-CalculatorV2/README.md

 APY cannot be customized on user end.

-List for various coins can be selected, but prices are not correct.
+List for various coins can be selected, but prices are not available.